Livefyre/StreamHub-Android-Reviews-App/README.md

 In some cases, the following might be required when customizing the SDK:

 1. git clone https://github.com/Livefyre/StreamHub-Android-SDK.git
 2. In your example app go to "File" => "Import Module".
-Browse and select SDK location.
+Browse to the SDK location cloned in the step above.
 3. In build.gradle file add following before running the app:

 ```